CivicActions/guidebook/practice-areas/accessibility-how-to.md

 1/ [Accessibility Insights](https://accessibilityinsights.io/) (FastPass)

 Microsoft's open source Accessibility Insights offers both the automated testing with axe and guided keyboard only testing within their FastPass.
-This is roughly equivalent to using WebAim's proprietary [Wave](https://wave.webaim.org/) toolbar with \[Keyboard-only testing\](https://webaim.org/techniques/keyboard/).
+This is roughly equivalent to using WebAim's proprietary [Wave](https://wave.webaim.org/) toolbar with [Keyboard-only testing](https://webaim.org/techniques/keyboard/).
 The main advantage of Accessibility Insights is that it provides assets which make it easier to include in JIRA to replicate the results.

 How to install: [Install Accessibility Insights for the Web](https://accessibilityinsights.io/downloads/) in Edge/Chrome browser.